Fruit

 It’s 1998, and the writers Samuel Delany and Octavia Butler are talking about hypertext at MIT.
 Texts are not linear.
 Texts are multiple and for anybody who really reads and enjoys reading, it is an interactive process, says Delany.
 I generally have four or five books open around the house — I live alone; I can do this — and they are not books on the same subject, says Butler, They don’t relate to each other in any particular way, and the ideas they present bounce off one another.
 And I like this effect.

 Images and information are rifled through.
 Printouts are made.
 Sheets of cheap office paper —damp with the heavy ink — are folded, cut, taped together.
-Scanned, printed, folded, and taped some more.
-Collage is so gay, Jem wrote in his book.
+Scanned, printed, folded and taped some more.
+(Collage is so gay, Jem wrote.)
+They become object-like: Still _life compositions, Vanitas, Memento_mori.

-Flattened again: pressed like botanical samples.
+Flattened again, pressed like botanical samples.
 Ink and gouache run like living stuff.
 Like seed.

 FRUIT: queen in Polari.

+At the National Gallery last year I took pictures of Flowers in a Glass Bottle on a Marble Plinth, painted around 1670 by Jan Davidsz. de Heem.
+The bouquet is home to a menagerie: earwig, snail, spider and bee, a symbol of labour.
 For Ambroise and Jean-Marie, the two young fishermen gazed upon in Jean Epstein’s 1929 film Finis_Terræ, the seaweed they harvest is the fruit of their labour.
 Their love (fraternal or otherwise) is tested when Ambroise breaks Jean-Marie’s only bottle of wine.
 Many displays of pent-up angst, anger and frustration follow.
-Ambroise clenches his fist around a shard of wine bottle and cuts his thumb.
+Ambroise clenches his fist around a shard of glass and cuts his thumb.
 Jean-Marie exhausts himself, brawling with the ocean and the elements.
 Here, nature is raw and unadulterated.
 But also: seaweed is extracted and dried on the rocks and a crab is carried by one leg.
-Ambroise’s wound becomes infected.
-A doctor attends but it is Jean-Marie who holds vigil — sitting on the floor beside his friend’s sickbed.
-He is battling fatigue again, yet he holds Ambroise’s bandaged hand high, presumably to prevent the infection spreading.

 A handsome Saint_Francis painted in 1639 meditates on a skull.
 His hood is pulled back, his worn garments reflect his vow of poverty.
 He is the patron saint of (among other things) animals, ecology and stowaways.